 "Damn it, I didn't want to tell you this, but the first time she refused your proposal he beat her black and blue.
 I thought he would kill her with the way she was screaming."

-"That's a lie!" said Phillip, his voice cracking.
+"That's a lie!"
+Phillip said again.
 He stood with his hand in a fist, arm trembling.
 Andrew waited to see what he would do.
 Phillip said nothing for a long time.
 Andrew started to squirm.

 The captain limped in, leaving his cane by the door.
 He had a black leather case tucked under one arm.
-Jeremiah lurked behind him, wringing his hands, looking queasy.
+Jeremiah lurked behind him, looking queasy.

 "Penelope let me in," said the captain.
-"And then she sent this to look after me, although I kept telling her I don't need the help."
+"And then she sent this to look after me, although I kept telling her I don't need it."

 "And her room has been a safe place for her so far, has it?" said the captain.
 His face was ashen.
 "She's there again now, for all it matters.
 No Phillip, I'm not here for Penelope, I'm here for you.
 I think it's time we put this Phantom business to bed once and for all, don't you?"